marcgg/marcgg.github.com/manager-readme.md

 ---
 layout: simple
-title: "Manager Readme"
+title: "Manager README"
 description: "A comprehensive documentation of how I work."
+category: README
 subtitle: "A comprehensive documentation of how I work"
 ---

 If you're not familiar with this format, it is heavily inspired by [Oren Ellenbogen][1]'s [work][2].
 This document is an effort to explain my role, my values, my expectations and my quirks as a manager.
 It might seem a bit weird, but I see it as a way to gain time when starting to work together and help you understand the way I operate.
+Of course this does not replace actually learning to know each other!

-It's important to keep in mind that this is a live document and, as such, it will change with time.
-Also remember that I'm here for you anld will do my best to adapt my management style to you, so please don't see anything here as set in stone.
+It's important to keep in mind that this is a living document and, as such, it will change with time.
+Also remember that I'm here for you and will do my best to adapt my management style to you, so please don't see anything here as set in stone.

-Of course this does not replace actually learning to know each other :)

-**If you see a discrepancy between this document and my behavior, please tell me.**
+**If you see a discrepancy between this document and my behaviour, please tell me.**

 _Note to future teammates and employers: This is obviously catered to the way my current company works.
 Some things will remain true no matter where I am at, but others might change depending on the context._